ankitects/anki-manual/src/deck-options.md

 and seeing the card again.

-In our previous example, if you have Graduating Interval setted to 2 days, When you press 'Good' on the third time anki will show you that card again after two days.
+In our previous example, if you have Graduating Interval setted to 2 days, when you press 'Good' on the third time anki will show you that card again after two days.

 ### Easy interval